julienchurch/flask_austin/README.md

 #Hi, Austin.

 I'm slightly drunk and this is a basic Flask app.
-If you're using a freshly-install Ubuntu 14.04.
+I'm using a freshly-installed Ubuntu 14.04, so there should be no discrepancies between our systems.

 This assumes you have the following installed before moving forward: